algorealmInc/Triggr/README.md

 Triggr SDK allows applications to easily send queries and react to state changes on Triggr (propelled directly by onchain events).
 The SDK is published on [npm](https://www.npmjs.com/package/triggr-ts-sdk) and is explained in detail [here](https://github.com/algorealmInc/Triggr/tree/main/sdk).

 ## Example
+The Demo examples showcases the power and potential of Triggr.
+In Demo, we have a dummy contract that emits events.
+When these events are emitted, we see that the triggers written in response to the events spring into action immediately and modify database state, which notifies the front-end in real-time.
+So when a event is generated, here is the passage or flow of data:

+Contract Events -> Triggers -> Database Changes -> Front-end update.

+Here is it works in detail:
+1. We define our ink! contract to emit event due to state changes in our contract storage.
+[Here](https://github.com/algorealmInc/Triggr/blob/main/examples/demo/contract/lib.rs) is our contracts file.
+1. We then deploy the demo contract to Passethub with contract address `0x25b322C78C16E0A20DCebECAAef82A0a2976624b`.
+To interact with the contract and see the demo work in real time, submit extrinsics here on the [contracts UI](https://ui.use.ink/contract/0x25b322C78C16E0A20DCebECAAef82A0a2976624b).
+1. Then we create a project on Triggr, specifying our contract details:
+1. After that, we then define triggers to execute when our events are emitted:

+This triggr writes to the database when the `ValueChanged` event is emitted.
+We can see that the events defined in the contract automatically appears in the console to be used for trigger login in `main`.
+1. We then navigate to the [contracts UI](https://ui.use.ink/contract/0x25b322C78C16E0A20DCebECAAef82A0a2976624b) and call the `increment` function so that the `ValueChanged` event can be emitted.
+(Ensure you have a PAS balance to call the contract.)
+1. We then go to check our database and see that storage has been modified automatically after event emitted and trigger fired.
+1. Viola!
+The database hab been updated due to our onchain events which in turn then notified the front-end, through the triggr `SDK`.

+It is as simple and magical as that.

 ## Why Should Anyone Care?